Power of the Word IV

 Who knows their own soul, knows God (Allāh).
 According to Sufis, this teaching was delivered by Muḥammad (Mecca, 570 – Medina, 632), the prophet of Islam, considered the greatest spiritual guide in the Sufi tradition.

 Sufism (taṣawwuf) is a path of wisdom, in which everything simultaneously conceals and reveals the Divine: in life, the cosmos, and in us.
-Knowledge of God comes through the heart (qalb), a keyword in Sufism, mentioned in the poem below by the Amazigh imam al-Būṣīrī.
+Knowledge of God comes through the heart (qalb), a keyword in Sufism, mentioned in a poem by the Amazigh imam al-Būṣīrī (see images below).

 Sufi men and women seek this knowledge of the heart.
-Among them is the Persian poet Ḥusayn Kāshifī, depicted below holding Islamic prayer beads (tasbīḥ).
+Among them is the Persian poet Ḥusayn Kāshifī, depicted holding Islamic prayer beads (tasbīḥ), in one of the images showed below this text.

 In one of the most celebrated poems of the Persian Sufi Rūmī, the flute laments its separation from the reed from which it originated (Spiritual Couplets).
 This metaphor refers to the desire for mystical reunion and the longing for Divine Unity, beyond all illusory duality.
 The dance of the whirling dervishes is another dynamic and corporal expression of this ardent desire for union.